meta-llama/prompt-ops/frontend/README.md

 ### Common Issues

 **Backend won't start:**
-- Ensure you've activated the virtual environment
+- Ensure you've activated the virtual environment: `source venv/bin/activate`
 - Check that all requirements are installed: `pip install -r requirements.txt`
 - Verify your API keys are set in the `.env` file

 **Frontend can't connect to backend:**
-- Make sure the backend is running on port 8000
+- Make sure the backend is running on port 8001
 - Check browser console for CORS errors
 - Verify the backend URL in the frontend code